anowii/DigitalDetectives/CONFIG.md

 2. Ollama and the model llama3.18b
 3. A virtual enviroment (Optional)

-**Windows Powershell** can sometimes be finicky, so make sure to run it as an administrator.
+**Windows Powershell** can sometimes be fussy, so make sure to run it as an administrator.
 If you still encounter issues even with admin privileges, try running the following command to resolve them:
 ```
 Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned
 ```